Skip NavigationSkip to Primary Content

 • Apply flea medication 3 - 7 days before radioiodine unless you've already done so within the label instructions of your flea product.
 Please note:

-• unfortunately, we cannot have a Seresto collar on the patients for safety reasons.
+• Unfortunately, we cannot have a Seresto collar on the patients for safety reasons.

 • Your cat must be stable to be admitted to the hospital (eating, vomiting, and diarrhea controlled, no sneezing, normal urination).
 Please alert us ASAP if any of these occur so that we can stabilize.